Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 What is LLM Function Calling and How Does it Work?

 For all their amazing capabilities, LLMs have a fundamental weakness: they can’t actually do anything.
 They read a sequence of input tokens (the prompt) and produce a sequence of output tokens (one at a time) known as the completion.
 There are no side effects—just inputs and outputs.
-So something else, such as the application your building, has to take the LLM’s output and do something useful with it.
+So something else, such as the application you’re building, has to take the LLM’s output and do something useful with it.

 But how can we get an LLM to reliably generate output that conforms to our application’s requirements?
 Function calls, also known as tool usages, make it easier for your application to do something useful with an LLM’s output.